tleyden/tleyden.github.io/source/_posts/2014-10-25-running-caffe-on-aws-gpu-instance-via-docker.markdown

 $ ./train_lenet.sh
 ```

-This will take a few minutes -- consider checking out [Asteroids: The Movie](https://www.youtube.com/watch?v=oHgAZRA-el4&list=UUR8lIOsBqrhxRrfwkMgIbWA&index=9) in the meantime.
+This will take a few minutes.

 **Expected output:**